French LNG cargo containment system designer GTT forecasts shipyard berths for LNG carriers increasing towards the 100 per year mark starting in 2028.

 One factor that could limit this is if the supply chain fails to keep place, he added.

-Chief financial officer Thierry Hochoa said this is due to revenue from the orders for newbuildings, and vessels that can use LNG as a fuel orders that were received in 2021.
+Chief financial officer Thierry Hochoa said this is due to orders for newbuildings, and bookings received in 2021 for LNG-fuelled vessels.
 He said the company is also seeing good momentum in the services it is supplying to vessels.
-But its electrolyser business Elogen logged small fall in revenue as hydrogen uptake slowed.
+But its electrolyser business, Elogen, logged small fall in revenue as hydrogen uptake slowed.

-Choimet said GTT’s orderbook stands at “an all time”.
+Choimet said GTT’s orderbook stands at “an all-time” high.
 As of September, the company listed 350 orders — up from 311 in December 2023 — comprising 325 LNG carriers, 16 ethane vessels, two FSRUs, two FLNG units and five onshore tanks.

-GTT estimated that for the liquefaction plants already under construction, to transport this 175 million tonnes per annum of new capacity some 285 LNG carriers will be needed.
+The company estimated that for the liquefaction plants already under construction, to transport this 175 mtpa of new capacity some 285 LNG carriers will be needed.

 Momentum